top of page

-Earlier this year, the UK and the International Energy Agency brought together energy ministers from more than 60 countries to confront one reality: global energy security has grown significantly more complex.
-Traditionally defined by four pillars—availability, accessibility, acceptability, and affordability—energy security now faces profound and evolving threats.
+Earlier this year, the UK and the International Energy Agency convened energy ministers from over 60 countries.
+The goal was to address a pressing reality: global energy security has become significantly more complex.
+Traditionally, energy security was defined by four pillars—availability, accessibility, acceptability, and affordability.
+Today, it faces profound and evolving threats.

-Energy insecurity now manifests in multiple, overlapping ways.
-It can manifest through:
+Energy insecurity manifests in various overlapping ways, including:

-Attacks on critical energy infrastructure like pipelines and power grids.
+• Attacks on critical energy infrastructure, such as pipelines and power grids.

-In response, energy leaders are reimagining governance not as a rigid structure but as a living system.
+In response to these challenges, energy leaders are reimagining governance not as a rigid structure but as a living system.
 Adaptive governance—characterized by decentralization, feedback loops, institutional learning, and scenario planning—offers a strategic framework for resilience.
 It allows systems to evolve in real time, aligning decision-making with shifting realities.

 The Shifting Landscape of Energy Security

 Energy security in the Caribbean is uniquely fragile.
-The region imports more than 90% of its primary energy, fossil fuels.
-This exceeds the global average of 21% (World Bank).
-Such statistics underscore the region's susceptibility to global price shocks and geopolitical supply disruptions.
-Infrastructure is centralized and often susceptible to coastal and seismic risks.
-Isolated grids are at risk from hurricanes, floods, and droughts.
+The region imports over 90% of its primary energy, primarily fossil fuels, which exceeds the global average of 21% (World Bank).
+This statistic underscores the region's susceptibility to global price shocks and geopolitical supply disruptions.
+Infrastructure is centralized and often vulnerable to coastal and seismic risks.
+Isolated grids face threats from hurricanes, floods, and droughts.
 The 2017 hurricane season illustrated this brutally: Puerto Rico’s grid failed catastrophically, and power restoration took nearly a year in some areas.

-The digitalization of energy systems—via SCADA systems, smart meters, and Internet of Things-enabled assets—has been slow.
-Investment in these areas depends on government revenues from tax collection to invest in utility services and clean energy.
-These top-down systems which governments participate in the generation, transmission, and distribution of power, stifle innovation and competition, increasing the cost of electricity.
-On the other hand, the introduction of digital systems introduces cyber risk.
-Decisions made in other countries often have ripple effects given territorial interdependence.
-Russia’s war in Ukraine reduced the flow of fertilizer to agriculture commodity exporters, which created escalated food prices in the Eastern Caribbean.
-Yet many governance frameworks are still siloed, treating digital and physical threats separately and reacting only after disruption.
-Risk is not just operational.
-It is systemic, interacting across political, climate, cyber, economic, and social domains.
+The digitalization of energy systems—through SCADA systems, smart meters, and Internet of Things-enabled assets—has been slow.
+Investment in these areas relies on government revenues from tax collection to fund utility services and clean energy initiatives.
+These top-down systems, in which governments participate in the generation, transmission, and distribution of power, stifle innovation and competition, increasing electricity costs.
+Conversely, the introduction of digital systems brings cyber risks.
+Decisions made in other countries often have ripple effects due to territorial interdependence.
+For example, Russia’s war in Ukraine reduced fertilizer flows to agricultural commodity exporters, leading to escalated food prices in the Eastern Caribbean.
+Yet many governance frameworks remain siloed, treating digital and physical threats separately and reacting only after disruptions occur.
+Risk is not merely operational; it is systemic, interacting across political, climate, cyber, economic, and social domains.
 Energy governance must evolve accordingly.

 Defining Adaptive Governance

 Adaptive governance is an architecture that is iterative, inclusive, and designed to operate under deep uncertainty.
-It relies on:
+It relies on several key components:

-Scenario planning: Rather than predicting a single future, explore multiple pathways.
+• Scenario planning: Rather than predicting a single future, exploring multiple pathways.

-Decentralized decision-making: Empowering leaders to act independently when needed.
+• Decentralized decision-making: Empowering leaders to act independently when necessary.

 Technically, this means embedding resilience into regulatory frameworks, supply chains, asset management, and market structures—not just emergency response.